akshatk-khurana/Zetaboard/JOURNAL.md

 ## 15th of June:
-I finally managed to finish the massive tasks of re-routing my PCB and using zone fills on the GND and 5V+ pins to make sure all components were connected.
+I finally managed to finish the massive task of re-routing my PCB and using zone fills on the GND and 5V+ pins to make sure all components were connected.
 Even though my PCB is *really* messy and a good amount of vias, I was happy that everything was connected.
 I put up a screenshot of my completed PCB in #electronics on Slack for a review before I move on to designing a case; and I'm currently awaiting responses to some of my questions on that thread.
 Once I'm done and have some spare time left, I want to add a silkscreen design in the space on the bottom left (under the Pico).

 Current PCB progress: